Hi there! I’m Karen, a mom with two grown kids, and I’ve spent my life immersed in playful parenting.

 Like those times when your child doesn’t cooperate, argues, and even throws a tantrum.
 When you rapidly blink away tears before they stream down your face.
 Sound familiar?

-I distinctly remember those overwhelming, disheartening, downright exasperating days.
+I remember those overwhelming, disheartening, downright exasperating days.
 And being divorced made it especially difficult since I could no longer depend on another adult in the house to help.
 Nope, I was on my own.
 To make matters worse, I was a stressed-out single parent.

 I had to do something.